 Most of the training will be during the fall semester, as we try to run the first training trip after much of the skills training but before it gets too cold and snowy.
 We’ll go over this more fully during your interview and answer any questions you have about it.

-So keep an eye out for the application in the fall, and again, feel free to email the HOC’s vice president (email on the about page) if you have any questions.
+So keep an eye out for the application in the fall, and again, feel free to email the HOC’s vice president (email on the leaders page) if you have any questions.

-If you feel like you already have the experience required to lead HOC trips, check out the form below:
+If you feel like you already have the experience required to lead HOC trips, email the HOC Office to describe your qualifications.

 To be eligible for the experienced leader program we generally require a baseline of:

 - Valid up-to-date WFA / WFR or equivalent training

 - Solid knowledge of basic hiking / backpacking skills